mikecroucher/RSE-leaders-18-7-2017/README.md

 ## Registration

 If you haven't registered, don't turn up because we may not have enough space / food for you.
-Speak to Claire or Mike for registration link
+Speak to Claire or Mike Croucher for registration link

 ## Agenda